ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 ## Add user

-Admins and Owners can add any **already registered** user from within their customer's organization into the Client Center.
+Users with roles Admins and Owners can add any **already registered** user into the Client Center.

 To learn how a new user account is registered and defined for a Client Center, read the **[following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.